tom-howard/ros2/docs/course/part1.md

 1. We can now use Colcon to generate the necessary source code for the message:

-    1. First, make sure you're in the root of the ROS2 Workspace:
+    1. First, make sure you're in the root of the ROS 2 Workspace:

         ```bash
         cd ~/ros2_ws/